LukasK13/ESBO-ETC/docs/source/configuration/optical_components.rst

     <optical_component type="Filter" start="400" start_unit="nm" end="480" end_unit="nm" emissivity="PathToEmissivity" temp="70" temp_unit="K" obstruction="0.2" obstructor_temp="70" obstructor_temp_unit="K" obstructor_emissivity="0.9"/>

 Attributes:
-    * | **transmittance:** str
+    * | **transmittance:** [str, float]
-      | The path to the file containing the spectral transmittance coefficients.
+      | Either a floating point value for the transmittance or a path to the file containing the spectral transmittance coefficients.
 For details on the required file structure see also :ref:`reading_csv`.
     * | **band:** str
       | The spectral Band of the filter.
 This has to be one of [``U``, ``B``, ``V``, ``R``, ``I``, ``J``, ``H``, ``K``, ``L``, ``M``, ``N``]
     * | **start:** float